Focus Area Committees

-Focus Areas
+Our Five Focus Areas

 Impact 100 will accept grant applications in five focus areas: Arts, Culture & Preservation; Education; Environment & Animal Welfare; Family; and Health & Wellness.
 Each grant applicant must select only one focus area for grant consideration.
-Impact 100 will not provide guidance on selecting the appropriate focus area.
+Impact 100 does not provide guidance on selecting the appropriate focus area.

-Arts, Culture & Preservation
+Arts, Culture, & Preservation

 The arts and culture committee will focus on charitable initiatives that cultivate, develop, educate, preserve, and enrich the theater, museums, both visual and performing arts and literary opportunities in Greater Indianapolis.